seiyria/Roguathia/README.md

 * Conventional changelog for bump/release

 # Idea Bucket (TBD)
+* Gravestones should use deaths from other players to spawn occasionally. also, they should get a death message. maybe also store deaths in the firebase
 * Chests and other containers
 * More intricate death messages ("while asleep" "while stunned")
 * Catchable ammo, recoverable ammo